 - Formal inquiry and notice for the child custody proceeding have occurred (and the hearing date is in compliance with the notice timelines); - Testimony of a Qualified Expert Witness has been taken and the court finds the child's continued custody by the parent or Indian custodian will result in serious emotional or physical damage to the child; and - ODHS provided active efforts to prevent removal.

-Or Laws 2021, ch 398, §73(5) & (7).
+ORS 419B.449(5), (7).
 For more information, see the Chapter 3 sections on Inquiry, Notice, Qualified Expert Witnesses, and Active Efforts.

 Continuing Out-of-Home Placement